 Because of its location and the harsh climate, the much-needed building work at Dolma Lhakang can only be done between late May and early September at best.
 Living in temperatures that fall below -30⁰ C in midwinter creates many difficulties.
 There’s no central heating and all the water supplies freeze.
 Until 2013 they had to collect water from a river about a kilometre away.
 Now they have a water-pump system, but still during the coldest months of winter they dare not use it.
 The risk of pipes bursting, in spite of insulation, is too high.

 Renowned as a special place of practice, this remote and isolated monastery is the Seat of the Akong Tulkus.
-It is where the 3rd Akong Rinpoche will be enthroned and educated.
 It is therefore a place of great significance to all those who had the good fortune of meeting the 2nd Akong Tulku and who wish to support his work there.